 Avoid pocket style curtains

 Pocket style curtains might be a popular curtain style for many windows, they should entirely be avoided for patio doors and windows.
 This is because they don’t close or open easily.
 For smooth handling and operation, always opt for pinch pleat or grommet style curtains.

-Before looking at the pattern or color of the curtain, consider what or how it’s been made.
+Before looking at the pattern or solid colors of the curtain, consider what or how it’s been made.
 Patio door curtains are usually made from polyester and polyester blends.
 For a more formal look, you can also go for velvet or silk curtains with a thermal backing.
 As for the style, you can pick between single, double, and triple panels.

 What do you need the most from your patio curtains?
 Do you want to improve the aesthetics?
 Or need better insulation?